The question is, do you all believe that this student loan program is fully paid for?

 It's got to stop.

-The American people better fight these people at the ballot box now, or we are going to fight them in another aspect of life that we don't want to see.
+The American people that are fight these people at the ballot box now are we are going to fight them in another aspect of life that we don't want to see.

 I'm telling you, they are destroying the wealth of the American people.